equodev/equo-ide/plugin-gradle/README.md

 - a build plugin for Gradle and Maven
 - downloads, configures, and launches an instance of the Eclipse IDE
 - ensures that all of your devs have a zero-effort and perfectly repeatable IDE setup process
+- makes it easy to develop, dogfood, and distribute new IDE plugins

 Use it like this with `gradlew equoIde`